A concrete and wood cage for the reinforcement of Cal Fuster. A new life and new function for a building from the 1400s

-Declared a cultural asset of local interest (BCIL), the Cal Fuster building is made habitable again thanks to Arqbag's design, which proposes a minimal and simple structural system to feed the shortcomings of the pre-existing building in order to prolong its life.
+Declared a cultural asset of local interest (BCIL), the Fuster House is made habitable again thanks to Arqbag's renovation project, which proposes a minimal and simple structural system to feed the shortcomings of the pre-existing building in order to prolong its life.
 It consists of a lightweight reinforced concrete box that is supported directly on the load-bearing stone walls of the basement, avoiding the need for a new foundation.
 These reinforced concrete nerves connect the four existing facades from the inside, reabsorbing existing collapses and reducing the deformation of the walls by fixing them from their midpoint

 Once the facades are supported by this box, the existing walls work together structurally again, also supporting the weight of the new roof.
 To reduce the weight of the reinforced concrete, the slabs are lightened using a site-built system of solid wood combined with reinforced concrete beams.
 The structural wood functions both as a disposable formwork for the beams and as an exposed interior finish.
 With the same load-reducing criteria, the roof is built with a wooden structure, resting on the existing walls